VantorreWannes/small/README.md

 # small
-File format for storing lots of data in a super small format.
+File format for storing lots of typed data in a small format.
 Slow to read and write.

 ## .sml types
 ```